spoonjoy/redwoodjs-dbauth-oauth/api/README.md

 }
 ```

+There's a couple things happening in that snippet.

+First, we created a new instance of the OAuthHandler - this is a class that's responsible for managing the OAuth authentication process.
+When you create a new instance of OAuthHandler, you pass in several arguments:
+- `event`: This represents the incoming HTTP request.
+It contains information about the request, such as the URL path (event.path), HTTP method, headers, and body.
+  - This is one of the parameters to the function `handler`
+- `context`: This provides information about the runtime context in which the function is executing.
+  - This is one of the parameters to the function `handler`
+- `authHandler`: This is an instance of the DbAuthHandler class, which handles traditional authentication.
+The OAuthHandler uses this to reuse some of its functionality and configurations.
+  - You might have given this variable a different name
+- `config` object: This contains configuration settings for the OAuthHandler.
+For example, `oAuthModelAccessor` specifies the property name to access the OAuth table in the database, and `enabledProviders` specifies which OAuth providers are enabled.

+The `OAuthHandler` provides a method called `invoke()`, which is called every time there's an OAuth related request.
+It manages the communication with the OAuth provider, handles the OAuth process (like getting the authorization code, exchanging it for a token, and saving the token), and sends the appropriate response back to the client.

+Then, we switched the original return statement to a switch statement.
+This is done to handle different types of authentication requests - it checks the event.path property, which represents the URL path of the incoming HTTP request.
+Depending on the URL path, it will execute different code:
+- If the URL path is `/auth`, it will execute `authHandler.invoke()`.
+This is the original behavior, which handles traditional authentication requests.
+- If the URL path is `/auth/oauth`, it will execute `oAuthHandler.invoke()`.
+This is new behavior introduced to handle OAuth requests.
+In other words, the switch statement allows the application to handle both traditional and OAuth authentication requests, routing them to the appropriate handler based on the URL path.

 ### All done!
 And that's it!
 If you haven't yet set up the `web` side, go check out [those instructions](https://github.com/spoonjoy/redwoodjs-dbauth-oauth/blob/main/web/README.md#web-package-for-redwoodjs-dbauth-oauth-plugin).

+### Next steps
+Now that you've set up both your `web` and `api` sides, it's time to [enable OAuth provider(s)](https://github.com/spoonjoy/redwoodjs-dbauth-oauth#enabling-oauth-provider(s))!